11xiaoyi11/IQA-Survey/README.md

-# A Survey on Image Quality Assessment: Insights, Analysis, and Future Outlook
+# A Survey on IQA: Insights, Analysis, and Future Outlook